farosaves/faro/notes/Script.md

 ### V2
 based on [[Wording#V4]]
 1. If reading online you come across stuff you want to be able revisit later, then Faros is the perfect extension to use.
-2. Highlight a sentence or two, you find the most important,
+2. You go to a website and highlight a sentence or two
-3. and save it with the context menu, or a keyboard shortcut,
+3. you find the most important, and save it with the context menu, or a keyboard shortcut,
 4. which defaults to Alt + D or Option + D on mac.
 (make a second one - Adrian didnt know)
 5. Saves go to the dashboard, with most recent first, so you don't forget to revisit them.